Leadership

 Soleidi received her Bachelor of Science degree in Criminal Justice with summa cum laude honors as well as her Master of Arts degree in Security Studies from the University of Massachusetts Lowell.

-Timothy Boehnlein, M.A. is a consultant in the Technical Assistance Initiative to Reduce Domestic Violence Homicide in Ohio, a Geiger Institute project in partnership with KeyBank.
+Timothy Boehnlein, M.A. is a project specialist in the Technical Assistance Initiative to Reduce Domestic Violence Homicide in Ohio, a Geiger Institute project in partnership with KeyBank.

 Tim has a Master’s Degree of Counseling Psychology from Cleveland State University.
 He has over 29 years of experience in assessment of perpetrators of domestic violence, facilitating batterer intervention groups, counseling domestic violence and stalking offenders, and diagnostic assessments.
 He is also experienced in operating and managing a supervised visitation center where children can visit with their non-custodial parent in a safe environment free of power and control, manipulation and coercion.
 Tim created the Adolescent Centered Family Violence Prevention Program at the Domestic Violence and Child Advocacy Center which addressed teen dating violence, stalking, sexual assault and cyber bullying in the context of a dating relationship.
 He developed the Batterer Treatment Program for the Domestic Violence Center in 1992; the program was in operation for 15 years.

-Tim is currently an Advocate Supervisor in the Domestic Violence Unit for the Cuyahoga County Witness Victim Service Center in Cleveland, Ohio.
-His current project is the expansion of the Domestic Violence High Risk Team which is part of an initiative through the US Department of Justice and the Office of Violence Against Women.
-As part of this initiative, he has assisted several police departments in implementing the use of the Danger Assessment for Law Enforcement.
+Tim previously was an Advocate Supervisor in the Domestic Violence Unit for the Cuyahoga County Witness Victim Service Center in Cleveland, Ohio.
+He worked on the expansion of the Domestic Violence High Risk Team as part of an initiative through the US Department of Justice and the Office of Violence Against Women.
+Within this work, he assisted several police departments in implementing the use of the Danger Assessment for Law Enforcement.
 Tim recently completed the Five Day Virtual Advanced Course on Strangulation Prevention from the Training Institute on Strangulation Prevention.

 Tim has a credible reputation throughout Cuyahoga County and the State of Ohio as a speaker, trainer and expert in the field of domestic violence.
 He has spoken extensively on the issues of victim advocacy, offender treatment, domestic violence, risk assessment, stalking and teen dating violence.
 He has provided professional trainings for The Supreme Court of Ohio Judicial and Court Services Division, Cuyahoga County Department of Children and Family Services, Case Western Reserve University School of Medicine, Metro Health Hospital Family Practice Residents, The Cuyahoga County Prosecutor’s Office, The Supreme Court of Ohio Judicial College and multiple police departments throughout Cuyahoga County.